Telecominfraproject/wlan-cloud-ucentralgw/README.md

 	 "status" : {
 	     "error" : 0 or an error number,
 	     "text" : <description of the error or success>
-	     "rejected" : [
+	     "when" : <indication as to when this will be performed>, "rejected" : [
-	     			{ "parameter" : <the JSON text thata caused the rejection> , "reason" : <why it was rejected>,
+	     			{ "parameter" : <JSON Document: text that caused the rejection> , "reason" : <why it was rejected>,
-				  "substitution" : <replaced by this JSON.
+				  "substitution" : <JSON Document: replaced by this JSON.
 Optional> } ...
 			  ]
          },
      "id" : <same number>